-Brain Aneurysm Symptoms Are Diagnosed at Tampa General Hospital
+Identifying Brain Aneurysm Symptoms and Warning Signs - Tampa General Hospital

-An unruptured brain aneurysm usually has no symptoms, especially if it is small.
-However, knowing the appropriate warning signs of a ruptured brain aneurysm is vitally important, as brain aneurysms can lead to strokes.
 A brain aneurysm is a weakness in a blood vessel that supplies the brain with oxygenated blood.
-The weakening of the vessel can lead it to swell and fill with blood.
-If the brain aneurysm then leaks or ruptures, the blood can make contact with brain tissue, which places pressure on the organ and causes it to inflame.
-This can result in a hemorrhagic stroke, a serious medical condition that can result in brain damage if it is not promptly treated.
+The weakening of the vessel can cause it to swell and fill with blood.
+If the brain aneurysm then leaks or ruptures, the blood can make contact with brain tissue, which places pressure on the brain and causes it to become inflamed.
+Most people with a brain aneurysm experience no symptoms, especially if the aneurysm is small.
+However, knowing the warning signs of a ruptured brain aneurysm is vitally important, as this condition can lead to a hemorrhagic stroke, a serious medical condition that can result in brain damage if it is not promptly treated.

 - A sudden, severe headache

 - Blurred or double vision

 - Nausea and vomiting

 - Loss of consciousness